braintree/pg_ha_migrations/README.md

 - `prefer_single_step_column_addition_with_default`: If true, raise an error when adding a column and separately setting a constant default value for that column in the same migration.
 Default: `false`
 - `allow_force_create_table`: If false, the `force: true` option to ActiveRecord's `create_table` method is disallowed.
 Default: `true`
 - `infer_primary_key_on_partitioned_tables`: If true, the primary key for partitioned tables will be inferred on PostgreSQL 11+ databases (identifier column + partition key columns).
 Default: `true`
+- `always_disable_ddl_transactions`: If false, migrations will follow the rails default and run in a transaction.
+Default: `true`

 ### Rake Tasks